Heat Illness Prevention Program

 Environmental Health and Safety (EH&S)

-• Provide UC Heat Illness training through the UC learning Center and additional in-person trainings as requested.
+- Provide UC Heat Illness training through the UC Learning Center and in person as requested.

 Outdoor Temperature Assessment